tinymce/tinymce-docs/migration-from-froala.md

 ---

 This page covers the basic steps for migrating from Froala Editor 3 to {{site.productname}} {{site.productversion}}.
-Procedures and links to our documentation have been included to assist with your migration to TinyMCE.
+Procedures and links to our documentation have been included to assist with your migration to {{site.productname}}.

 **Covered in this section:**
 * [Migrating a Basic Froala Configuration to {{site.productname}}]({{site.baseurl}}/migration-from-froala/#migratingabasicfroalaconfigurationtotinymce)